 Indigenous Efforts on Campus

 In harmony with the spirit behind the territorial acknowledgement, the University is pursuing various on-campus Indigenous initiatives.
-Special Advisor to the Provost on Aboriginal Initiatives Dr. Cara Wehkamp is a central figure in organizing Aboriginal activities on campus.
-Dr. Wehkamp pioneered the Aboriginal Students Association in 2001 and was a key player in the foundation of the Aboriginal Resource Centre in 2003.
+Special Advisor to the President on Indigenous Initiatives Dr. Cara Wehkamp is a central figure in organizing Indigenous activities on campus.
+Dr. Wehkamp pioneered the Aboriginal Students Association in 2001, now the Indigenous Student Society, and was a key player in the foundation of the Indigenous Student Centre, formerly the Aboriginal Resource Centre in 2003.

-A campus-wide curriculum committee, the Aboriginal Initiative Strategic Task Force, is currently in place.
-Comprised of five working groups, the task force looks at how to enhance campus experiences for Indigenous peoples, students, and community members.
+A campus-wide Indigenization committee, the Indigenous Initiatives Strategic Task Force, is currently in place.
+Comprised of five working groups, the task force looks at how to enhance campus experiences for Indigenous Peoples, students, and community members.